Understanding Indigenous Matters

 What is “reconciliation”?

 Reconciliation refers to the reconciliation of pre-existing Indigenous societies with the sovereignty of the Crown.
-In practice, this means reconciling Indigenous interests, which are protected under Section 35 of the Constitution Act, 1982, with the broader public interest.
+In practice, this means reconciling Indigenous interests, which are protected under Section 35 of the Constitution Act, 1982, with the broader interests of Canadian society.

 What measures are involved in the pursuit of “reconciliation”?

 Reconciliation can take many forms.
 Historically, treaties have provided a method of reconciling Indigenous interests and practices with the broader public interest.
 However, treaties are not the only method of reconciliation.
-Processes that support consultation, funding that supports Indigenous rights, and arrangements that allow for the exercise of Aboriginal and treaty rights within the broader Canadian regulatory framework, are all examples of reconciliation.
+Processes that support mutual understanding and dialogue, and arrangements that allow for the exercise of Aboriginal and treaty rights within the broader Canadian regulatory framework, are all examples of reconciliation.

 What is a treaty?